Alibaba talks corporate governance to potential IPO investors

 But the company has seen its share of controversy, in particular over governance and the outsized influence of its founder and senior managers.
 Ma holds deep sway over executive and board appointments at the company, an influence that is set to strengthen further after it goes public.

-In 2010, a decision to spin off Alipay to a company Ma controlled also led to objections from major investors, including Yahoo Inc and SoftBank Corp.
+In 2010, a decision to spin off Alipay to a company Ma controlled also led to objections from major investors, including Yahoo Inc (YHOO.O) and SoftBank Corp (9984.T).

 Ma surprised investors at the event by talking about the move unprompted.